wddwycc/XPlayer/README.md

 * playback control
 * landscape & portrait switch
-* picture in Picture mode with smooth interactive transition
+* picture in picture mode with smooth interactive transition

 To keep it simple, the lib currently only provides two methods: